WICG/nav-speculation/no-vary-query.md

 Many of the arguments for avoiding cache misses on differing query parameters, also apply to avoiding cache misses on differing paths.
 This is most prominent in the case of client-rendered single-page applications, where e.g. `/products/123` and `/products/456` might both have the same HTTP response, containing the skeleton product page, with their differing content being done via client-side rendering.

 Even for applications that are not usually client-side rendered, such a pattern might be beneficial specifically when combined with prerendering.
-For example, on a product search results page, you might not be confident enough to prerender any given product page, but you could instead prerender a generic "skeleton" product page such as `/products/skeleton` which, upon [prerendering activation](#interaction-with-prerendering-activation), performs client-side rendering for the product-specific details.
+For example, on a product search results page, you might not be confident enough to prerender any given product page, but you could instead prerender a generic "skeleton" product page such as `/products/skeleton` which, upon [prerendering activation](#prerendering-activation), performs client-side rendering for the product-specific details.
 Although such patterns are possible with `No-Vary-Query` as long as the variable parts of your URL are encoded as query parameters, they're not envisioned as a primary use case.

 We think these use cases are best addressed by a future addition, similar to `No-Vary-Query` in spirit but different in details.
 We call this hypothetical future proposal `No-Vary-Path`.

 In particular, splitting apart query and path handling makes sense because their in-practice semantics are very different.
 Although at some level both are opaque strings, in various parts of the HTTP ecosystem (e.g. server runtimes, CDNs, URL APIs, etc.) paths are treated as an ordered series of slash-delimited strings, and queries are treated as a usually-unordered multimap.
-So the syntax for specifying how a path would contribute to key calculation, versus a query, would likely be very different.
+So the syntax for specifying how a path would contribute to key calculation, versus a query, would likely be different.
 (Concretely, we suspect path handling would be based on [URL patterns](https://github.com/WICG/urlpattern), which are good for describing varying paths but bad for describing varying queries.)

 Any future work on `No-Vary-Path` could benefit from the infrastructure work we do on `No-Vary-Query`, since it would have the same [integrations](#integration-with) and a generally similar processing model.